The Manor of Codiford Farleigh (Codiford-Farlegh or Lancorla)

-The Lordship of the Manor of Codiford-Farlegh, alias Codiford Farleigh, Cudiford, Cotford Farlo or Lancorla, is a feudal lordship in the county of Cornwall.
+The Lordship of the Manor of Codiford Farleigh, otherwise known as Codiford-Farlegh, Cudiford, Cotford Farlo or Lancorla, is a feudal lordship in the county of Cornwall.
 It was first recorded in 1066 in the reign of King Edward the Confessor and has a history to 1533 in the reign of King Henry VIII.
 Over the centuries, the Lordship was recorded in historical documents and books with the aforementioned different name variants.

 The lordship in the parish of St. Wenn lies about four miles nearly east-north-east from St. Columb and about eight west from Bodmin, the same distance north from St. Austell, and seven south from Padstow.